Daylight Savings Time is here, which means its dark again at 6am, just when we were getting used to waking with the sun.

 Over at the Fairplex in Pomona, the second day of the Irish Fair & Music Festival runs from 10am to 6pm .
 There's authentic traditional Irish music and food (probably overpriced and a little less authentic than the music).
 General admission is $16, seniors and students are $14, and children under 11 are free.

-The festival's website
+The festival's website tells us:

-2009 Los Angeles County Irish Fair
+2009 Los Angeles County Irish Fair_________________________

 Celebrating its 7th year, The Irish Fair & Music Festival has become the largest festival of its kind in Southern California.
 With 9 stages featuring true Irish music from the likes of Gaelic Storm, Skelpin', The Mulligans, Diane the Bard, and many more.